Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Introduction

-In this paper we discuss how the two major classes of cyanobacterial UV-absorbing pigments, the mycosporine-like amino acids and the scytonemins, whose occurrence in organisms today is regarded as a relic from Archean times (Garcia-Pichel, 1998), perfectly match the type of microscopic dissipative structure which non-equilibrium thermodynamic principles would predict for the Archean Earth system.
+In this paper we discuss how the two major classes of cyanobacterial UV-absorbing pigments, the mycosporine-like amino acids and the scytonemins, whose occurrence in organisms today is regarded as a relic from Archean times (Garcia-Pichel, 1998), perfectly match the type of microscopic dissipative structure which non-equilibrium thermodynamic principles would predict for microscopic dissipative structuring under the Archean Earth conditions.

-In the following section we separately detail a set of germane properties of both pigment classes, taken from the literature, whereas in the third section we demonstrate how these properties are consistent with several postulates made in a previous work (Michaelian and Simeonov, 2015).
+In the following section we separately detail a set of germane properties of both pigment classes, taken from the literature, whereas in the third section we demonstrate how these properties are consistent with several postulates made concerning photon dissipative structures in previous work (Michaelian and Simeonov, 2015).
 Also, in the third section, we compare the pigments' optical properties with our previous construct of the most probable Earth surface solar spectrum as a function of time (see Michaelian and Simeonov, 2015).

-Based on these comparisons we evaluate the relative antiquity of both pigment classes and show how the observed facts support the thermodynamic dissipation theory of the origin and evolution of life (Michaelian, 2009; 2011; 2012; 2016).